benmulhollandpsl/Word-Guess-Game/README.md

 # Word-Guess-Game
-Word Guess Game is a game in the style of hangman.
+In the year 20xx.
 This assignment is to use Javascript to create a word guessing game.

 # Demo
 ![gif of using megaman wordguess](assets/images/mmwg.gif)